swain/TinyKeychain/README.md

 }
 ```

-Create a `Keychain` instance. `Keychain` instances don't hold mutable state, so we recommend you create your instances as static properties on `Keychain`, so that they're accessible using Swift's dot syntax, like so:
+Create a `Keychain` instance.
+We recommend you create your instances as static properties on `Keychain`, so that they're accessible using Swift's dot syntax, like so:
 ```swift
 extension Keychain {
     static let `default` = Keychain(group: "my.keychain.access.group")